alyaaa7med/N8N_Lab/README.md

   - Client Secret
   - Access Token (generated via OAuth)

-**we can got the participants from the endpoint:    only for paid ZOOM accounts **
+**we can got the participants from the endpoint: but it is only for paid ZOOM accounts **

 **How to get keys :**
 1. Go to [Zoom App Marketplace](https://marketplace.zoom.us/)